-Previous, present or future consultancy work, including goods and services to the provider or any linked provider, within the six years preceding or following the date of inspection.
+Previous, present or future consultancy work, including goods and services to the provider or any linked provider (including other schools within a multi-academy trust).

 Paid and unpaid engagements, academic papers, advisory work, journalism, etc., in any medium, including written or spoken, outside the work for Ofsted.